united-for-palestine/united-for-palestine.github.io/en/event/paphos-says-no-to-zionist-propaganda.md

 He claims we "rarely get to hear from the people living this reality" [1], disregarding the Palestinian voices from the ground in Gaza that documented this genocide for two years [3].
 He claims the event is free from politics, yet his words and beliefs echo the same Zionist propaganda as the Israeli regime.
 He claims the Israel-Palestine "conversation" is filled with "noise" [1].
 It is not noise to stand with the oppressed.
 It is not noise to stand for truth.

-With his words that Gazans are "barbaric terrorists" who should be "eliminated" [2], it"s clear Haddad is an export of Israeli propaganda.
+With his words that Gazans are "barbaric terrorists" who should be "eliminated" [2], it's clear Haddad is an export of Israeli propaganda.

 How do you feel about your cultural spaces being used to support genocide?
 In a country with hate speech laws the government fails to enforce, it's critical we make a stand against Zionism.
 Join us on 20/10 for a silent protest outside Markideio Theatre.